miku/blobproc/README.md

 # BLOBPROC

-status: not implemented, just a sketch and notes
+status: testing

-For a constant influx of PDF files, we wanted to have a tiny, event-based component that would apply processing to those files, using a hotfolder.
+For an influx of PDF files, we wanted to have a small, event-based component that would apply processing to those files, using a hotfolder.

-A webhook server that can receive raw bytes and execute commands.
+The server receives raw bytes in the HTTP body, stores them in a folder.
+Another processes regularly scans this folder, and executes commands.
 Original use
-case: Receiving scholarly PDF documents and running a few derivations on them.
+case: Receiving scholarly PDF documents from heritrix, then running and storing derivations.

 This service does not implement any generic features for now.